-By nominating for an award or providing information in support of a nominee's application, the nominee acknowledges and consents to Universities Australia disclosing their personal information to the following parties:
+By submitting and award nomination or providing information in support of a nomination, the nominee acknowledges and consents to Universities Australia disclosing their personal information to the following parties:

 - Awards Team

 - Nominee's Institution

 - Assessors

-- Awards Committee Members
+- Award Committee Members

-Universities Australia may also publish Award Recipients' information (excluding contact details) in media releases, presentations, conference programs, booklets about the AAUT recipients and on the Universities Australia's website.
+Universities Australia may also publish award recipients' information (excluding contact details) in media releases, presentations, conference programs, booklets about the AAUT recipients and on the Universities Australia's website.
 Universities Australia and the Awards Team will not use or disclose personal information for any other purpose unless permitted by the Privacy Act 1988.